cosmos/sdk-tutorials/academy/my-own-chain/cosmjs.md

 ## Details on the client

-In the nested function above you can see that `@cosmjs/stargate` is used for signing and broadcasting.
-Have a closer look at its "inner part":
+In the nested function above you can see that `@cosmjs/stargate` is used for signing and broadcasting:

 <CodeGroup>